 Special rules apply to the authorization of special allowances for supportive services to enable participation in RESET.
 See Section 135.6 when determining or authorizing a request for special allowances for supportive services to enable RESET participation.

-The CAO will authorize the allowance as an OTI.
+The CAO will authorize the allowance as a one time issuance (OTI).
 It may be authorized in any payment month as a prepayment.
-The OTI may be issued from county or central issuance funds.
+The OTI may be issued through electronic benefit transfer (EBT) or central issuance funds.
 See Chapter 180, Issuing Benefits.

 If an OTI is not data entered within 60 days from the date the need for the special item began, the CAO must complete a Request for Approval to Authorize Retroactive Payment (PA 141).
 See Chapter 181, Delayed and Corrective Payments.